GrowHax/Hanamuke/Hanamuke_Internal.md

 -- Example usage:
 Log("Hello There")
 ```
-This will print "Hello There" on to the game's console.
+This will print "Hello There" on the game's console.

 ---